wvchallenges/mobile-challenge/README.md

 - My implemented solution is organized and easy to understand
 - This implementation can be viewed on the laptop or phone

+PS: If you want me to do something more than just this, please let me know.

 #### Requirements
 - Install Python from: https://www.python.org/downloads/